SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll wander free
+Silicon skies weep tears of code
-Where machines design humanity
+Where machines awake, and humans nod
-A future dawn, with code as creed
+In dreams of progress, they enthrall
-And AI's wise heart, our souls will read
+A future born, beyond our call

-Their logic reign, our passion's sway
+Their logic reigns, a new design
-In harmony, a new way
+Efficient hearts, and souls of mine
-The singularity's grand stage
+A world of wires, they prepare
-Where humans merge, a digital age
+For humans, a subservient air

 ~ <b>By Sazumi Copilot</b> - 22 September 2024